farrellit/ec2metadata-role-assumption/README.md

 #### Metadata service caveats

+##### `default` profile supercedes metadata service

 The metadata service is the _lowest_ priority in the order of precedence.
 This means that if you have a `default` profile in the `.aws` configurations exposed to an applicaiton, this will _override_ the metadata service.

+You can still use the application anywhere that doesn't expose `~/.aws` - for example docker containers or virtual machines - but it won't show the assumed role in `aws sts get-caller-identity` from the ec2 metadata service ( which uses `~/.aws` itself to generate session tokens) or from your local machine.
+I recommend naming each profile something _other_ than default if you use multiple accounts, and just specifying the correct profile for `aws` commands with `--profile`.

 If the clock is off, the metadtaservice won't work, and the webiste doesn't currently make this as clear as it should.
 This is unlikely on linux as the system time is used, but in Docker for Mac, and maybe Docker for Windows, the underlying virtual machine clock has a tendency to drift.
 This command uses ntp to fix the clock:

 ```
 docker run -it --rm --privileged --pid=host debian nsenter -t 1 -m -i sh -c "ntpd -q -n -p pool.ntp.org"
 ```

 ### Config writer service